Inter-service communication rarely fails on the happy path. It fails in timeouts, retries, and assumptions each side forgot to make explicit.

 If you have a lot of cross-service hops, reduce the depth of synchronous chains and implement cache/materialized views.

-Timeout budgets for each hop and general end-to-end deadline policy.
+Timeout budget for each service hop and one end-to-end deadline policy.

-Retry with jitter and retry budget, so as not to create a retry storm when the dependency degrades.
+Retries with jitter and a retry budget, so dependency degradation does not turn into a retry storm.

 Circuit breaker/bulkhead for fault isolation and concurrency control.